exait-workshop/exait-workshop.github.io/_pages/schedule.md

 layout: page
 permalink: /schedule/
 title: Schedule
 description: The session will cover invited talks, contributed talks and posters.
-The tentative schedule in Central European Summer Time (GMT+2) can be found below.
+The tentative schedule in Pacific Time (GMT-7) can be found below.
 nav: true
 nav_order: 2
 ---